 1Тhe classic form of the game

-Before we describe the different versions of blackjack, we should clarify what is considered to be the classic form of the game.
-Its rules were invented at the beginning of the last century and soon, a standard version of the game was introduced in Las Vegas, Nevada.
-Today, it is still offered at certain casinos but the majority of gambling venues have adapted it in accordance with their needs.
+Before we discuss the various versions of blackjack, we should first clarify what constitutes the classic form of the game.
+Its rules were created at the beginning of the last century, and shortly thereafter a standard version was introduced in Las Vegas, Nevada.
+Today, it is still offered at certain casinos, but most gambling venues have adapted it to suit their needs.

-Under the traditional rules of American blackjack, this is a multi-player casino game that uses 6 French decks of cards – decks consisting of all 52 cards from 2s to Aces.
-The game is played against the house, represented by the dealer – players receive 2 face-up cards, which are compared to the dealer’s cards.
-The dealer draws a single face-up card in the beginning and is allowed to pull a second one once players have acted.
+Under the traditional rules of American blackjack, the game is played by multiple players with 6 French decks of cards – decks that contain all 52 cards from 2s to Aces.
+The game is played against the house, represented by the dealer – players receive two face-up cards, which are compared with the dealer’s cards.
+The dealer draws one face-up card at the start and is allowed to pull a second once players have acted.

 2The objective

-The objective is, of course, to beat the dealer by getting a hand with a value that is as close to 21 as possible without exceeding this result.
-All cards from 2 to 10 are counted at their face values; cards from Jack through King are counted as 10; and Aces can be either 1 or 11.
-The strongest hand in the game is blackjack (an Ace and a 10-value card) and it pays 3:2.
-Players who beat the dealer by having a higher total receive a payout of 1:1.
+The goal, of course, is to defeat the dealer by obtaining a hand that is as close to 21 as possible without exceeding that value.
+All cards from 2 to 10 are counted at their face values; cards from Jack through King are valued at 10; and Aces may count as either 1 or 11.
+The strongest hand is blackjack (an Ace with any 10-value card), and it pays 3:2.
+Players who beat the dealer with a higher total receive a payout of 1:1.

 3The Players Decisions

-While players can decide what to do with the hand they are given, dealers play under the house rules.
-Under the standard rules, the dealer is required to Hit to 16 and Stand on a total of 17 or higher.
-Players are allowed to Hit, Stand, Split pairs, and Double Down on their initial hands.
-Splitting is usually allowed up to three times per round and doubling can be made on any two cards or after a split.
-There is an exception for Aces – no Hitting, Doubling or Resplitting is allowed to split Aces.
+While players are free to choose how to play their hands, dealers must follow house rules.
+Under standard rules, the dealer is required to Hit on 16 or less and Stand on 17 or more.
+Players may Hit, Stand, Split pairs, and Double Down on their initial hands.
+Splitting is usually permitted up to three times per round, and doubling can be done on any two cards or after a split.
+An exception applies to Aces – after splitting Aces, no Hitting, Doubling, or Resplitting is allowed.

-Once the player decides to Double, a third and final card is dealt to his hand and his bet is doubled.
-Another option at the beginning of each round is Surrender and it is available after the dealer checks the hole card for blackjack.
-Players who decide to Surrender against a dealer Ace give up half of their stake and end the round.
-Insurance can be taken and it pays 2:1.
+Once a player chooses to Double, a third and final card is dealt to that hand, and the original wager is doubled.
+Another option at the start of each round is Surrender, which becomes available after the dealer checks the hole card for blackjack.
+Players who Surrender against a dealer Ace forfeit half of their stake and end the round.
+Insurance can also be taken, and it pays 2:1.

 Rule Differences in Blackjack